Nguyễn Văn Bảy

-Nguyễn Văn Bảy (1936 – September 22, 2019), was a Vietnamese jet fighter ace for the Vietnam People's Air Force (North Vietnamese Air Force) during the Vietnam War.
+Nguyễn Văn Bảy (born in February 2, 1936 – September 22, 2019), was a Vietnamese jet fighter ace for the Vietnam People's Air Force (North Vietnamese Air Force) during the Vietnam War.
 Piloting a MiG-17F while assigned to the 923rd Fighter Regiment, Bay claimed 7 aerial combat victories while engaged against aircraft of the USAF and USN: 2 F-8s, 1 F-4B, 1 A-4C and 1 F-105D.
 Of the 7 claimed victories, 5 are acknowledged by American documents.
 Of 16 VPAF (North Vietnamese) aces during Vietnam War, only Bay, Luu Huy Chao, and Le Hai solely flew MiG-17s.
+He authored the famous saying "In Vietnam, you meet heroes wherever you go".

 Background

 Nguyen Van Bay was born in 1937 in a place nowadays Sa Đéc City, Đồng Tháp Province.
 He was the seventh of 11 children.
 At the age of 16, Bay went North to join the army to fight against the French during the First Indochina War (aka the French Indochina War).
 When the war ended in 1954, Vietnam was temporarily divided into two states along the 17th Parallel; North Vietnam and South Vietnam.
 Bay chose to stay in the North, at which time he lost all contact with his family.

 In 1962, Bay volunteered for flight training and was among the first pilot trainees sent to train in the People's Republic of China.
 As he told it, he "went from the bicycle to the airplane with no stop in between."
 He learned to drive a car only long after he began flight training.